stidiovip/hesperides-datetime-picker/README.md

 This is taken from https://github.com/kineticsocial/angularjs-datetime-picker

-As the main project seems nomore maintained, some improvements are done on it for [hesperides](https://github.com/voyages-sncf-technologies/hesperides-gui) project.
+As the main project seems no more maintained, some improvements are done on it for [hesperides](https://github.com/voyages-sncf-technologies/hesperides-gui) project.

 You can use this for your needs.